 The FWCLDC was formed to activate a connection between Downtown Flushing and planned development at Willets Point.
 While the Mayoral Administration was proceeding with its plans for Willets Point, the LDC began its focus on developing the Flushing waterfront.
 On September 2017, after many years of planning with community leaders, private developers, and community members, the Revitalization Plan for the 40-acre Waterfront was completed.

 Today, the FWCLDC focuses on a variety of issues facing Flushing including affordable housing, community and/or open space initiatives, aesthetics, and transportation.

-Currently, we are focused on three main projects: the Flushing Waterfront BOA, the LIRR station improvements, and the planters along College Point Boulevard.
+Currently, we are focused on the Flushing Waterfront Revitalization, the LIRR station improvements, Health and Wellness opportunities, and the planters along College Point Boulevard.
 For a more detailed description of our work on the aforementioned projects, please visit the links below.

 PRESIDENT AND CEO

 Claire Shulman is Queens’s first female borough president, a position which she held from 1986 until 2002.
 As the highest ranking elected official in a borough of over two million people, Mrs. Shulman had a role in a wide range of issues, including those related to land use, development of the City’s expense and capital budgets, economic development, and health care.